Master of Science/Postgraduate Diploma in International Shipping and Transport Logistics

-Graduates of the MSc in International Shipping and Transport Logistics are granted full exemption from the Qualifying Examination of the Chartered Institute of Logistics and Transport in Hong Kong (CILTHK).
+Graduates with the MSc in International Shipping and Transport Logistics are granted full exemption from the Qualifying Examination of the Chartered Institute of Logistics and Transport in Hong Kong (CILTHK).

-Graduates of the PgD in International Shipping and Transport Logistics are granted Level 1 and Level 2 (6 subjects) exemption from the Qualifying Examination of the CILTHK.
+Graduates with the PgD in International Shipping and Transport Logistics are granted Level 1 and Level 2 (6 subjects) exemption from the Qualifying Examination of the CILTHK.

-Graduates of the MSc/PgD in International Shipping and Transport Logistics are granted exemption on the following subjects of the Institute of Chartered Shipbrokers (ICS):
+Graduates with the MSc/PgD in International Shipping and Transport Logistics are granted exemption on the following subjects of the Institute of Chartered Shipbrokers (ICS):

 - Introduction to Shipping